Scott K. Thompson, CEO

 What are these differences?

 First, DuraBante teaches leaders how to guide their organization during the period where friction rises most intensely, and productivity is decreasing (shown by the red bar in the model).
 To the inexperienced eye, it can look like the organization is falling apart here.
 However, this is normal and, if understood by leadership, can be managed.
-If not, and leadership reacts poorly, even pulling back on the transformation, causing more skepticism among stakeholders: those involved and affected by the change.

 Many companies are versed in change management.
 However, what differentiates DuraBante is their keen understanding of how organizations react to change.
 Our team of experienced consultants partners with our clients assisting them through this change